wix/stylable/packages/webpack-plugin/README.md

 ## FAQ:

 #### In what cases should I provide a custom Optimizer?
-- You want to have different className and namespace short prefixes when you combine two project that are not built together
+- You want to have different `className` and `namespace` short prefixes when you combine two projects that are not built together
-- You want to override the minify function and use a custom minifier
+- You want to override the `minify` function and use a custom minifier

 #### When should I provide assetFilter?
-- When your webpack compilation should not handle a specific asset for example in NextJS all assets are already process for you and the urls in the css are not touched.
+- When your webpack compilation should not handle a specific asset.
+For example, in NextJS all assets are already processed for you and the URLs in the CSS are not touched.

 ## License
 Copyright (c) 2017 Wix.com Ltd. All Rights Reserved.
 Use of this source code is governed by an [MIT license](./LICENSE).